 The famous scene in which Indy shoots a marauding and flamboyant swordsman was not in the original script.
-Harrison Ford was supposed to use his whip to get the sword out of his attacker's hands, but the food poisoning he and the rest of the crew had gotten, made him too sick to perform the stunt.
+Harrison Ford was supposed to use his whip to get the sword out of his attacker's hands, but the food poisoning he and the rest of the crew had gotten made him too sick to perform the stunt.
 After several unsuccessful tries, Ford suggested "shooting the sucker".
-Steven Spielberg immediately took him up the idea, and the scene was successfully filmed.
+Steven Spielberg immediately took him up on the idea, and the scene was successfully filmed.

 Freeze-framing during the Well of Souls scene, you can notice a golden pillar with a tiny engraving of R2-D2 and C-3PO from the Star Wars saga.
 They are also on the wall behind Indy when they first approach the Ark.

-When Brody first goes to Indy's house to discuss the mission, Jones is dressed the way he is because he was entertaining a young woman in his bedroom.
+When Brody first goes to Indy's house to discuss the mission, Jones is dressed the way he is because he is entertaining a young woman in his bedroom.
 The script originally planned to show her before moving to the next scene, to give Indy a more worldly persona (like James Bond).
-However, her appearance was cut, as Steven Spielberg thought that being a playboy, did not fit Indy's character.
+However, her appearance was cut, as Steven Spielberg thought that being a playboy did not fit Indy's character.

 During the scene where Indiana threatens the Nazis with a Panzerfaust, you can clearly see a fly creeping into the mouth of Paul Freeman.
 Contrary to popular belief, he did not swallow it.
 Freeman explained in an interview years later that the fly flew off at about the instant he uttered the word "bad," but Steven Spielberg noticed it and decided it would be funny to cut out a few frames so the fly would not be seen flying away.
 This made it look as though Freeman ate it, and he found the edit highly amusing.
 Empire Magazine chose this scene as one of the most common scenes for which people press the "Pause" button on their VCRs.